cli-kit/cli-die/lib/die.md

 Kill groups of processes.

-Executes ps(1) and parses the output to an object graph, patterns may then be matched against the graph.
+Executes ps(1) and parses the output to an object graph, patterns may then be matched against the graph, a signal may be sent to the matched process(es) using the `${cmd_kill_long}` command.

 ## Synopsis